World Wellbeing Panel

 with

-In February 2025, members of the World Wellbeing Panel were asked for their views on two statements relating to the impact of innovations in artificial intelligence (AI) on human wellbeing.
+In April 2025, members of the World Wellbeing Panel were asked for their views on two statements relating to the recent disruption of international trade regimes.

 The two statements were as follows: